Twitter Reacts To James Harden Allegedly Rocking A “Thin Blue Line” Mask

-While there was excitement to see the NBA’s best scorer back on a basketball court doing what he does best, there was also some criticism being floated at Harden.
+While there was excitement to see the NBA’s best scorer back on a basketball court doing what he does best, there was also some criticism being floated at James Harden.

 Many fans were not too happy to see Harden rocking a mask with what seemed to be a “Thin Blue Line” design in a photo the Houston Rockets shared with the caption “Mask Up.”